miketehranian/miketehranian.github.io/index.md

 This project is a simple demonstration of how to configure and analyze the results of the branch predictor used in [SESC Simulator](http://sesc.sourceforge.net).

 ### Next to LRU Cache Replacement Policy & L1 Cache Miss Instrumentation
 This project implements the Next to LRU (NXLRU) Cache Replacement Policy.
-Standard LRU replaces the block that is the first in LRU order (i.e. the least recently used block) in the cache set; NXLRU replaces the block that is the second in LRU order in the set, i.e. the secondleast-recently-used block in the set.
+Standard LRU replaces the block that is the first in LRU order (i.e. the least recently used block) in the cache set; NXLRU replaces the block that is the second in LRU order in the set, i.e. the second least-recently-used block in the set.
 The second part of the project is to instrument the simulator to identify the specific type of L1 Cache Miss: compulsory, conflict, or capacity.

 ### Identifying Miss Types Separately for Reads & Writes for the L1 Cache